How to Collect Art Like a Pro - Building a Collection

 Now you don't have to go so far as to physically re-arrange your house and print up a catalogue.
 Everything can still be displayed right where it looks its best.
 But organize it in your mind.
 Be able to walk someone through and tell them the story of how and why you've come to own all this wonderful art and how it works so well together.

 This increases not only their enjoyment, but it also reinforces your chosen direction and your future buying.
 Additional benefits to organizing your collection are that you can see where you've been, where you're going, where you have duplication, where you're weak, what you're missing, what no longer makes the grade, and what you have to do to resolve any problems.
-It's not much different from your son putting together all the baseball cards of his favorite team to complete his collection.
+It's not much different from your kids putting together all the baseball cards of their favorite teams to complete their collections.

-The worst possible outcome for a collection occurs when the owner passes away leaving no information about the art, how much it's worth, how to care for it, or how to sell or donate it, if that's what the inheritors want.
-Countless collections have been resold for pennies on the dollar, given away, or even thrown in the trash because the collectors kept little or no records and left no instructions on what to do with their art.
+The worst possible outcome for a collection occurs when the owner passes away leaving no information about the art, how much it's worth, how to care for it, or how to sell or donate it.
+Countless works of art have been resold for pennies on the dollar, given away, or even thrown in the trash because the owners kept little or no records and left no instructions on what to do with it.

 The lesson in all this is that collectors, no matter how large or small their collections, should provide a complete list of options and instructions for those who'll inherit their art.
 These include names, addresses, phone numbers, procedures, dollar values, and all other particulars for selling or donating as well as for dispersal within the family.

 By the way, simple appraisals with no further instructions are never enough.
 In fact, they often create more trouble than good.
-These appraisals are usually for insurance or replacement purposes which means that they're at or beyond retail.
-The inheritors get stuck with these values, have no idea what they mean, and often assume that that's what the art should sell for.
-They spend months or years beating their heads against the wall, getting nowhere, and concluding that all buyers are out to take advantage.
+For example, appraisals done for insurance or replacement purposes often state dollar values that are more than the art is reasonably worth in a selling situation.
+The inheritors fixate on these values, have no idea what they mean, assume that's what they can sell the art for, and end up spending months or years beating their heads against the wall trying to sell it, getting nowhere, and deciding that all buyers are out to take advantage.

-Cover all bases by providing insurance or replacement appraisals should your descendants decide to keep or donate the art.
-Also include realistic wholesale values should they decide to sell it.
+So cover all bases by providing insurance or replacement appraisals should your descendants decide to keep the art.
+Also include realistic wholesale or "fair market value" appraisals should they decide to sell it.
 And don't forget those instructions-- who to call, where to go, what to do.
-You don't want them at the mercy of whatever dealer they happen to pull out of the Yellow Pages.
+You don't want them at the mercy of whatever names they randomly Google up on the Internet.